Carnival Mardi Gras: Everything We Know So Far

 How Big are XL-Class Ships?

-Port Canaveral has been preparing for the arrival of the Mardi Gras as Carnival rebuilds Terminal 3 to fit their future XL-class ships.
+Port Canaveral has been preparing for the arrival of the Mardi Gras as Terminal 3 is rebuilt to fit Carnival’s future XL-class ships.
 In March 2019, Canaveral Port Authority and Carnival Cruise Line officially broke ground for construction of this complex nicknamed the “Launch Pad” during a space-themed ceremony.
 At a whopping $163 million, this is the Port’s biggest project yet!
-It it said to be completed by October 2020.
-Another ship is said to be ready by 2022 in celebration of Carnival Cruise Line’s 50th anniversary.
-These ships are so enormous that they’re going to have “dueling entertainment venues with two separate performance casts”, according to travel blogger Sal Pitera.
+Another ship is said to be ready by 2022 in celebration of Carnival Cruise Line’s 50th anniversary, fittingly called the Carnival Celebration.
+These XL-class ships are so enormous that they’re going to have “dueling entertainment venues with two separate performance casts”, according to travel blogger Sal Pitera.

 More Carnival Mardi Gras Information to Come